syedsaud15/ola-ride-performance-analytics/README.md

     .saveAsTable(table_name)
 ```

+The Gold table is partitioned by year and month to support common time-range queries.

 ### Incremental load

-Incremental records are upserted through Delta Lake `MERGE` using `trip_id` as the business key:
+Incremental files are upserted with Delta Lake `MERGE`.

 ```python
 target.alias("target") \